safe-global/safe-docs/learn/safe-core-account-abstraction-sdk/auth-kit.md

 The [Auth kit](https://github.com/safe-global/account-abstraction-sdk/tree/main/packages/auth-kit) creates an Ethereum address and authenticates a blockchain account using an email address, social media account, or traditional crypto wallets like Metamask.

-The main advantage auth-kit brings to the table is the capability to get an ethereum account using your traditional web2 authentication methods without worrying about how to create an account using a web3 wallet.
+Note: The Auth kit creates a [Signing Account, not a Smart Account](/learn/what-is-a-smart-contract-account.md#smart-accounts-vs-signing-accounts).

+The quick start guide below shows you how to sign transactions using your Signing Account.
+You can sign transactions using your Signing Account to create a Smart Account.

 ## Quickstart